heitmanr/syslog_gpt/README.md

 # syslog_gpt
-Demo only

-Learn how to use Chat-GPT to analyze plain-text documents - here Cisco IOS Syslog-Files
+Learn how to use Chat-GPT to analyze plain-text documents
+- automated using the OpenAI API
+- with the example to find anomalies in "Cisco IOS Syslog-Files"

 > [!Note]
 This is "syslog.py" from https://github.com/automateyournetwork/NetGru/tree/main/chat_with_catalyst